KQM-git/TCL/characters/electro/keqing.md

 | Impulse Type | Cast: 1 <br> 1st, 3rd, 6th, 8th hits: 3 <br> 2nd, 4th, 5th, 7th hits: 1 <br> Final hit: 7 |

 **Notes**
-* Keqing exits her Starward Sword before the last slash and can swap or attack.
+* Keqing exits her **Starward Sword** before the last slash and can swap or attack.
+* It is possible to interrupt **Starward Sword** before the Burst can actually go through.
+  * Doing so can still trigger the Burst's effects, such as her Ascension 4 Passive that gives Crit Rate and ER.
+  * Burst cancelling like this does not actually use up her Energy, or put the Burst on cooldown, nor does it deal damage.
+  * However, it can potentially lock Keqing in place momentarily, where attempted movement can result in rapid spinning.

 {% endtab %}
 {% endtabs %}